Show more

 People expect to be able to travel anywhere in the world.
 They want to wave their passports and have state borders open immediately.
 The more countries they can travel to, the stronger their passports are considered.

 However, passport strength can be interpreted in many ways.
-In politics, it’s measured by the number of countries to document provides visa-free permission to.
+In politics, it’s measured by the number of countries to document and provide visa-free permission.
 Security-wise, it means how hard it is to forge them.

 In this article, we will argue that security factors are just as, if not more important than geopolitical ones.